Maxar-Corp/ossim-geotools/README.md

 ## Building

 Here's the condensed steps:

 1. Install OSSIM
 2. Install the joms.jar to the local maven cache for the next step.
 3. Build groovy-swt
+4. Build ossim-tools
-4. Use grails to build the tilestore app
+5. Use grails to build the tilestore app

 ### OSSIM